Mental Health Awareness for 1099 Gig Workers: Navigating the Trials of the Independent Era

 • Maintaining relationships: Regularly communicate with friends and family to stay connected.

-• Collaborating with other gig workers: Partner on projects or co-work at shared spaces to foster camaraderie.
+• Collaborating with other gig workers: Partner on projects or co-work at shared spaces to foster camaraderie

 Managing financial stress